david-plugge/sveltekit-supabase/README.md

 ## Whats different

-- No Svelte `SupaAuthHelper` component
+- No need for a `SupaAuthHelper` component
 - still works when JS fails
--
+- uses SvelteKit´s actions

 ## Things to improve

+- add a session store to reduce `$page.data.session` to just `$session`
 - move the callback into a hook (not sure why this doesn´t work, seems to be a bug with the cookie api)
 - provide custom enhance submit functions like `use:enhance={supabaseLogout}`
 - provide some default server `actions` for all auth methods that can be implemented ssr only (don´t rely on the url hash)